How to overcome procrastination?

-Fast forward a few hours, the alarm clock goes off, you
+Fast forward a few hours, the alarm clock goes off, but you

 “What’s easy to do is also easy not to do.”Jim Rohn

 That’s the problem with procrastination.
-You expect your future self to be this perfect, strong, healthy person.
+You expect your future self to be a perfect, strong, healthy person.
 But your present self will seldomly live up to this potential.
-And as you are just the sum of your experiences of your present selfs — your future self is only an image in your head — you are actually accomplishing very little.
+You are just the sum of your experiences of your present selfs — your future self is only an image in your head — so, you may find yourself actually accomplishing very little.

 - If you are a research student in a Ph.D. program and you just write 300-400 words every day on your current paper, you are virtually guaranteed to finish it successfully.

-- If you dream of becoming a great coder and code one line per day (in practice, you’re tricking yourself into writing a second one and a third one), you’ll finish huge code projects with massive success.
+- If you dream of becoming a great coder and code one line per day (to psychologically trick yourself into writing a second one and a third one), you’ll finish huge code projects with massive success.

 But still, people procrastinate on these simple things.